atomisthq/docs/docs/rug/rug-dsl.md

 and consistent as possible.
 Normally languages cannot evolve particularly quickly as they need to be updated in lock-step with the community that is using them.
-When you create a [Rug archive](rug-archive.md) and write your Rug generators, editors etc. within it you tie the version of the language to the archive you're creating.
+When you create a [Rug project](rug-archive.md) and write your Rug generators, editors etc. within it you tie the version of the language to the project you're creating.

 This gives you the power to select the version of the Rug language you